lattera/articles/opsec/2018-02-23_good-opsec/article.md

 services, like Signal or Wickr.
 You will want to establish a device rotation schedule and procedure, which includes notifying your contacts of a new ephemeral phone number.
 You will need to re-establish trust when you obtain a new device.
+Using the device behind a Tor-ified network is generally best.
+Once a device has been used behind the Tor-ified network, never use it on any non-Tor network.

 If you're meeting someone you've neve met before, meet in a highly visible, public area.
 You need to establish trust.
 Do not talk about